Procedural Checklist Details

-The Graduate Faculty List shows those with associate, full, or temporary status.
+The Graduate Faculty List shows those with full or temporary status.

-A thesis committee must have a minimum of three members, with the major professor and at least one additional professor drawn from the department in which the student is majoring.
-One member of the committee must be from a department outside the student’s area of specialization.
-All members of the committee must be members of the VSU graduate faculty or be approved by exception by the dean of the Graduate School.
+- A thesis committee must have a minimum of three members, with the major professor and at least one additional professor drawn from the department in which the student is majoring.
+One member of the committee can be from a department outside the student’s area of specialization.
+All members of the committee must be members of the VSU graduate faculty or be approved by the Associate Provost for Graduate Studies and Research

-The dissertation committee will be composed of a maximum of five members and should be named no earlier than the semester in which the Comprehensive Examinations are scheduled to be taken.
-All of the committee members must be members of the VSU graduate faculty, or have been approved by exception by the dean of the Graduate School.
-One member must be a member of the faculty in the student’s departmental major; this person may serve as the chair of the committee.
-One member of the committee must be from a department outside the College of Education for EDD students, or Arts & Sciences for DPA students, supporting the core courses.
-One member of the committee must be from a department within the College of Education or Arts and Sciences, but outside the student’s department of specialization.
-For EDD students, one member must be a member of the VSU research faculty.
+- The dissertation committee will be composed of three to five members and should be named no earlier than the semester in which the Comprehensive Examinations are scheduled to be taken.
+All of the committee members must be members of the VSU graduate faculty, or have been approved by the Associate Provost for Graduate Studies and Research.
+One member must be a member of the faculty in the student’s departmental major; this person should serve as the chair of the committee.
+One member of the committee can be from a department outside the College of Education for SLPD and EDD students, or College of Humanities and Social Sciences for DPA students, supporting the core courses.
+One member of the committee can be from a department within the College of Education or College of Humanities and Social Sciences, but outside the student’s department of specialization.
+For SLPD and EDD students, one member must be a member of the VSU research faculty.

 Submit Thesis/Dissertation Committee Form to the Graduate School

-Once you have determined the composition of your committee and the individual members have agreed to serve on the committee, you must obtain their signatures on the Thesis Appointment Committee form or dissertation committee form (consult doctoral program handbook for forms) and submit that form to the Graduate School, which retains the right of final approval of your committee (remember, all committee members must have graduate faculty status).
+Once you have determined the composition of your committee and the individual members have agreed to serve on the committee, you must obtain their signatures on the Thesis Appointment Committee form or the Dissertation Committee Appointment form (consult your doctoral program handbook for forms) and submit that form to the Graduate School, which retains the right of final approval of your committee (remember, all committee members must have graduate faculty status).
 Please submit the completed form at least three semesters in advance of the semester in which you graduate.

-There are different forms for master’s theses and doctoral dissertation committees.
-Doctoral students should use forms in their Doctoral Student Handbooks.
-Only thesis students use the above form.
+Again, there are different forms for master’s theses and doctoral dissertation committees.
+Doctoral students should use forms from their handbooks and resource pages (see below).

 At this point, you will prepare a formal proposal for your committee to approve.
 Check with your committee chair to determine what style or form to use for the proposal.
 When submitting your formal proposal and, indeed, when submitting any element of your project, you must make sure that the document is formatted properly, typed, free of grammatical and spelling errors, and well organized.
 Your committee is there to assist your intellectual growth, and to serve as basic proof readers and assist with editing your work as needed.